-Compiled apartment block at Millenium Park, Stratford, London
+Compiled urban block at Millenium Park, London, UK

 The urban dynamics around the Bridgewater site are considerable.
 The site itself appears isolated by infrastructure and Waterworks River.
 Little consistency can be found in the new architecture around Millennium Park.
 Even within the separate estates a high level of differentiation is the rule.
 The required new housing puts new pressure to the site.

 All this seems to confirm the notion of the Insular City as forwarded by the German theorist O.M.
 Ungers in the 1970-ies.
 He believed that urban consistency in today’s city is only possible at the level of the estate.
 He argued for the Groβform, meaning something like Superblock.
 Ungers did not actually proposed to build monolithic urban ensembles, but rather ensembles possessing a strong internal order, whilst forming clear urban gestures to its surroundings.
 London examples include Queens Club Gardens, where repetitive housing forms a neighbourhood park.